About

 I wanted Christians to unite in spiritual warfare to battle addiction.
 The task was ambitious.
 Although I was advised to start locally and allow the concept to grow over the course of years, I had a vision for a worldwide day of prayer and concern.
 I believed that the Great Commission authorized believers to be witnesses of Christ to the ends of the earth.
 I believed that God would honor my simple prayer asked in faith.
 I prayed that the message of “Just Pray NO!” to drugs would be heard around the world.
 I took a step of faith and declared that there would be a worldwide day of prayer one year later on April 7, 1991.

-My life drastically changes as I devoted all my spare time to spreading the news of the upcoming event.
+My life drastically changed as I devoted all my spare time to spreading the news of the upcoming event.
 Often I would go to bed long after the rest of the family was sleeping, spending many hours at my typewriter writing personal messages encouraging churches and other Christian organizations to commit to pray with us.

 Many national and international organizations started to endorse the “Just Pray NO!” day of prayer on behalf of the addicted and their families.
 Although the vision was international in scope, the emphasis was upon local, neighborhood action and commitment.